cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Hey, if you liked my rant, I have at least five more common therapeutic errors on my list, so let Fabrice and me know if you'd like to hear about therapist errors in a future podcast.
 In addition, if you'd like to add to our list of therapist errors, let us know what your "favorite" (or most annoying) therapist error is!

 Mon, 24 Dec 2018 09:00:00 +0000

-### 121: Ask David — Do You Believe in Freud's Notion of Secondary Gain?
+## 121: Ask David — Do You Believe in Freud's Notion of Secondary Gain?
 Is Seasonal Affective Disorder (SAD) Real?

 [rss](http://feelinggood.libsyn.com/121-ask-david-do-you-believe-in-freuds-notion-of-secondary-gain-is-seasonal-affective-disorder-sad-real)

-<h3 style="text-align: center;">Answers to Great Questions from Listeners Like YOU!</h3>
+### Answers to Great Questions from Listeners Like YOU!

 * **Dylan asks:** Do you believe in Freud’s “secondary gain,” in which patients resist change because they benefit from their symptoms?
 * **Juleann asks:** Is Seasonal Affective Disorder (SAD) a real thing?